fpaludi/BooksFastAPI/README.md

 to configure other tools like:
   * Black
   * Flakehell
-  * Others
+  * and others...

-The project uses black and flakehell as pre-commit hooks.
-In order to do that it is necessary to install the python dependencies locally by using a virtual environment.
+The project uses black and flakehell (with some extensions) as pre-commit hooks.
+In order to run this hooks it is necessary to install the python dependencies locally inside a virtual env.
-It is possible to do it easilly by running (assuming you have python >= 3.7 already installed)
+All the dependencies and hooks can be installed and configured easily by running (assuming you have python >= 3.7 already installed):

 ```bash
 source scripts/start_project.sh
 ```

 ## Next Steps
-Adding continuous integration process
+Adding continuous integration process by using GitHub Actions